apacheignite/documentation/visor-manage/executing-custom-scripts-on-alert.md

 * ```-a ``` When provided with '-u' - all alerts will be unregistered.
 * ```-id=<alert-id>``` When provided with '-u' - alert with matching ID will be unregistered.
 * ```-r``` Register new alert with mnemonic predicate(s).
-[block:callout]
-{
-  "type": "info",
-  "body": "only one of the '-u' or '-r' is allowed.
-If neither '-u' or '-r' provided - all alerts will be printed."
+**Note** only one of the '-u' or '-r' is allowed.
+If neither '-u' or '-r' provided - all alerts will be printed.
-}
-[/block]
 * ```-t``` Defines notification frequency in seconds.
 Default is 60 seconds.
 This parameter can only appear with ```-r```
 * ```-s``` Define script for execution when alert triggered.
 For configuration of throttle period see -i argument.
 Script will receive following arguments: alert name or alert ID when name is not defined, condition as string, values of alert conditions ordered as in alert command.
 * ```-i``` Configure alert notification minimal throttling interval in seconds.
 Default is 60 seconds.